 English is widely recognized as the universal language, connecting people around the world and facilitating cultural and economic exchange.
-In Japan, the use of English is a curious and nuanced issue.
-Although many signs and notices in tourist locations are available in English, fluency and general understanding of the language among Japanese people present challenges.
-Let's explore how English fits into Japanese culture, its influence, and how visitors who speak only English can prepare to interact in the country.
+In Japan, the use of English is a curious matter filled with nuances.
+Although many signs and notices in tourist areas are available in English, fluency and general understanding of the language among Japanese people present challenges.
+Let’s explore how English fits into Japanese culture, its influence, and how visitors who speak only English can prepare to interact in the country.

 English Proficiency in Japan

 The ability of Japanese people to speak English is a widely debated topic.
-According to the EF Education First global English proficiency ranking, Japan occupies a mid-ranking position, often fluctuating between moderate classifications.
-Despite many years of studying the English language as part of the school curriculum, fluency is still limited for a large part of the population.
+According to the global English proficiency ranking by EF Education First, Japan occupies a median position, often fluctuating between moderate rankings.
+Despite many years of studying English as part of the school curriculum, fluency is still limited for a large part of the population.
 But why does this happen?

 Education and the School System

 Education in Japan emphasizes grammar and reading in English rather than conversation.
-Students learn English through memorization and rigorous methods, which leaves little room for verbal practice.
-Thus, even after years of study, many Japanese feel insecure when speaking English and may struggle to understand the spoken language of foreigners.
+Students learn English through memorization and rigorous methods, leaving little room for verbal practice.
+Thus, even after years of study, many Japanese feel insecure when speaking English and may struggle to understand the language spoken by foreigners.
 This creates a barrier to the practical use of English, even though vocabulary is taught comprehensively.

 Moreover, traditional teaching methods are not the most effective for modern communication.
-Pronunciation becomes a significant challenge, especially due to the phonetic structure of 日本語, which does not cover all the sounds of English, making natural and fluent speech difficult.
+Pronunciation becomes a significant challenge, especially due to the phonetic structure of Japanese, which does not encompass all the sounds of English, making natural and fluent speech difficult.

-The term "Engrish" is often used pejoratively to describe how Japanese people adapt English to their language.
+The term “Engrish” is often used pejoratively to describe the way Japanese people adapt English to their language.
 This form of English, with unconventional pronunciation and usage, is common in everyday conversations and Japanese pop culture.
-It is interesting to observe how common English words are transliterated and modified to fit Japanese phonetics.
+It is interesting to observe how common words in English are transliterated and modified to fit Japanese phonetics.

 Examples of Transliterations

-Many words in English have been adopted into the Japanese language, especially in the Katakana alphabet, which is used for foreign words.
-These words are pronounced differently, which can create confusion for native English speakers.
+Many English words have been adopted into the Japanese language, especially in the Katakana alphabet, which is used for foreign words.
+These words are pronounced distinctly, which can create confusion for native English speakers.
 Here are some examples:

 • Milk becomes Miruku

-These changes are a result of adapting the sounds of English to the syllabic system of Japanese.
-Since the Japanese language does not have certain consonants or sound combinations, they are adjusted to fit the pronunciation rules of the language.
+These changes are the result of adapting English sounds to the syllabic system of Japanese.
+Since the Japanese language lacks certain consonants or sound combinations, they are adjusted to fit the pronunciation rules of the language.

 Visiting Japan Without Speaking Japanese

 If you are planning to visit Japan with only English in your linguistic repertoire, there are a few points you should keep in mind.
-Although the main tourist areas, such as 東京 (Tōkyō) and 京都 (Kyōto), offer decent support in English, the reality can be different in more remote regions.
+Although major tourist areas like Tokyo and Kyoto offer decent support in English, the reality may be different in more remote regions.

 Communication and Survival Strategies

-• Signs and Pictograms: English signs are common in public transport and tourist attractions, but it's useful to learn to recognize some basic characters for a smoother experience.
+• Signs and Pictograms: English signs are common in public transport and tourist attractions, but it is helpful to learn to recognize some basic characters for a smoother experience.

-• Interaction with Locations: Although many japoneses are polite and willing to help, communication can be limited.
+• Interaction with Locals: Although many Japanese are polite and willing to help, communication may be limited.
 Using body language, gestures, and speaking slowly can make all the difference.

 On the other hand, Japan has exceptional support for visitors, with tourist information centers, multilingual maps, and staff trained to assist foreigners.
 Japanese hospitality (“omotenashi”) is remarkable, even when there is a language barrier.